IUSmusic/IUS-DMS/README.md

 **I/US-DMS is a browser-based prototype of the I/US Official Sequencer**

-**It is not only a web preview.
-It is also a working design space for the wider I/US instrument concept, where sequencing workflow, interface layout, sound assignment, and hardware-facing ideas can be tested in public before they are committed to a physical build.**

 ## What this project is
-This repository brings together two connected parts of the same idea:
+**This repository brings together two connected parts of the same idea:**

 **Software prototype**:
  * **A browser-based sequencer used to test interface behaviour, playback workflow, sound browsing, track control, and interaction design**